cakephp/docs/en/core-libraries/caching.rst

   optimized for Windows and IIS.
 * ``XcacheEngine`` `Xcache <http://xcache.lighttpd.net/>`_
   is a PHP extension that provides similar features to APC.
-* ``MemcacheEngine`` Uses the `Memcache <http://php.net/memcache>`_
-  extension.
-Memcache provides a very fast cache system that can be distributed across many servers, and provides atomic operations.
 * ``MemcachedEngine`` Uses the `Memcached <http://php.net/memcached>`_
   extension.
 It also interfaces with memcache but provides better performance.
 * ``RedisEngine`` Uses the `phpredis <https://github.com/nicolasff/phpredis>`_